OMENScan/AChoirX/README.md

 12/20/2020 - Beta 34.
 Add Embedder to ToolChain.
 Include WinPmem (Memory Dumper) in Embedded Zip.
 Add TSK Fcat into (Raw NTFS Copy) into Embedded Zip

 12/20/2020 - Beta 35.
 Fix &CNR Counter

+12/27/2020 - Beta 36.
+Change Conditional Logic to only count a single occurance of &FOR and &LST comparisons.
+This prevents the need for multiple END: statements.
+Multiple comparisons only get a single hit if ANY match is found.
+THIS IS IMPORTANT!!
+Wherever &FOR and &LST are used in CONDITIONAL LOGIC - A SINGLE HIT WILL BE
+TRUE.
+To Test for INDIVIDUAL cases use a specific check and NOT a Check Against a list (&LST, &FOR).
+Expand &FOR and &LST Support to more Actions.
+Add
+HSH:<Filename> Will put the File hash in the &HSH Variable (Only supports a single File for now).
+Trim quotes for CKN: and CKY: